Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

 \subsection{...but the systematic uncertainty remains}

-The global fit contains two more significant sources of $\alpha_s$ variations, introduced by the dependence on the models of correlated systematic errors already brought up in Sec.~\ref{sec:CorrelationLimitations}, as well as by the more-than-normal disagreements between the parts of the hadronic data set.
-This section will address the first aspect and illustrate the possible impact of the choice of the reference normalization factors $X_k$ in the experimental correlation matrices $\beta_{k\alpha}=X_k \sigma_{k\alpha}$, which is controlled in our fit by the parameter \texttt{ksys}.
+The global fit contains two additional notable sources of $\alpha_s$ uncertainties: (1) the dependence on the models of correlated systematic errors discussed in Sec.~\ref{sec:CorrelationLimitations} and (2) the tensions between preferred values of $\alpha_s$ from the separate categories of data sets.
+This section addresses the first aspect and illustrates the possible impact of the choice of the reference normalization factors $X_k$ in the experimental correlation matrices $\beta_{k\alpha}=X_k \sigma_{k\alpha}$, which is controlled in our fit by the parameter \texttt{ksys}.
 Section~\ref{sec:Tolerances} will follow with addressing the second aspect.

 Since the experiments normally do not publish their recommended $X_k$, a variety of ``guesses'' about $X_k$ can be, and have been, made in the past PDF fits \cite{Gao:2013wwa,Ball:2012wy}.
 As illustrative possibilities, we consider two such prescriptions, which we label as ``\texttt{ksys=1}'' and ``\texttt{ksys=2}''.
 According to the \texttt{ksys=1} prescription, each correlated systematic element $\beta_{k\alpha}$ (initially provided as a percentage fraction $\sigma_{k\alpha}$) is normalized to the current theory prediction $T_k$ for each data point.
 This treatment is more suitable when the corresponding experimental error is multiplicative.
-On the other hand, it can potentially introduce a theory bias in the effect of systematic errors.
+Major systematic errors for the LHC experiments, for example jet energy scale systematic errors, are treated as multiplicative by the experiments.\footnote{The luminosity error of LHC inclusive jet cross sections is treated as additive.} On the other hand, this prescription can introduce a theory bias in the effect of systematic errors, reflected e.g. in the dependence on the version of the ``$t$'' method for normalization of correlated errors seen in the past analyses \cite{Gao:2013xoa}.
 The majority of fits by CTEQ-TEA and other groups choose \texttt{ksys=1} for all correlated errors as a default.

 The \texttt{ksys=2} prescription, instead, normalizes the correlated systematic element to the experimental central value $D_k$.
 It is most suitable for normalizing additive errors.
 It can potentially lead to a large D'Agostini bias~\cite{DAgostini:1993arp,DAgostini:1999gfj,Ball:2009qv} (characteristically producing a downward bias in the best-fit cross section) when the underlying error is multiplicative.